Silenqueda/AnnisDenka_Management/README.txt

 ### TODOs ###
-1) MonthlySetup - initial setup throws error if prevMonthSetup does not exist.
-2) MonthlySetup - calculatecarsharing expanses [depending on: MailReceiver 3)]
-3) MonthlySetup - fix renaming of ".gesamt = .txt"

 1) MailReceiver - write mailData_all to temp
 2) MailReceiver - filter mailData_all by dateToPay (second date)
 3) MailReceiver - write filtered datasets to their dedicated file (dateToPay = 12.10.2019 -> 10.2019.txt)

+1) Calculator - calculates only values with comma
+2) Calculator - calculate carsharing expanses [depending on: MailReceiver 3)]

 ### DONEs ###
+1) MonthlySetup - initial setup throws error if prevMonthSetup does not exist.
+	=> MonthlySetup's only purpose is to create directory tree
+2) MonthlySetup - calculate carsharing expanses [depending on: MailReceiver 3)] => job is handled by Calculator now
+3) MonthlySetup - fix renaming of ".gesamt = .txt"

 4) MailReceiver - executable Jar points to "\.temp\", eclipse run points to "\temp\"